By

 Understand the role of the entity’s FEIN in compliance.

 Many buyers think of an insurance business’s licenses as an “asset” that transfers from one owner to another.
 In fact, insurance departments connect licenses to an entity’s Federal Employer Identification Number.
 If an owner doesn’t control that identifier, they can’t use the licenses associated with it.
-Obtaining new licenses for a new entity is certainly doable, but the extra time and costs involved must be part of the strategic plan.
+Getting new licenses for a new entity is possible.
+However, the extra time and costs should be included in the strategic plan.

 Don’t forget about foreign entity business registrations.